 - Emotional Distress:

-Here, a middle-aged woman complained to be suffering from arm and hand numbness and pain.
+2011, Alabama: $62,743 Workers’ Compensation for Carpal Tunnel Settlement Here, a middle-aged woman complained of suffering from arm and hand numbness and pain.
 Doctors later diagnosed her with carpal tunnel syndrome in both hands.
-She attributed the birth of this condition to her employment and in her subsequent workers’ compensation claim she stated that she was permanently disabled because of it.
+She attributed this condition to her employment, and in her subsequent workers’ compensation claim, she stated that she was permanently disabled because of it.
 Lawyers for the employer denied that her employment caused these injuries.
-However, the woman was still able to extract $62,743 in benefit from the company for her carpal tunnel syndrome.
+However, the woman was still able to extract $62,743 in compensation from the company for her carpal tunnel syndrome.

 This dispute started in the early 1990s.
-Russell Phillips was on the maintenance staff at the Chicago, Central & Pacific Railroad Company.
-Pursuant to his employment, he was required to complete such tasks as evening ground, installing rails, welding machinery, and moving heavy objects the rail yards.
-Eventually, he realized that he had developed health issues from this work including carpal tunnel syndrome, arthritis, and other serious medical conditions.
-He sued the railroad company under the Federal Employers' Liability Act.
-His suit alleged that the company should have made him aware of the risks involved with working there and taken better precautions to ensure the working environment was safer.
+Russell Phillips was on the maintenance staff at the Chicago Central & Pacific Railroad, and pursuant to his employment, he was required to complete such tasks as evening ground, installing rails, welding machinery, and moving heavy objects at the rail yards.
+Eventually, he realized that he had developed health issues from this work, including carpal tunnel syndrome, arthritis, and other serious medical conditions.
+He sued the railroad company under the Federal Employees Liability Act.
+His suit alleged that the company should have made him aware of the risks involved with working there and taken better precautions to ensure that the working environment was safer.
 The lawsuit sought damages for past and future medical bills, lost wages, disability, pain and suffering, and loss of normal life.
 The defendant shot back that the plaintiff was contributorily negligent and, because of that, it was blameless.
 While the jury found that both parties were in fact negligent, they still returned a rather high award for the plaintiff of $940,905.

 A machinist was going about his day at work when he suddenly fell off of the elevator he was riding.
-The incident seriously hurt him.
 He sustained a broken wrist, traumatic arthritis, carpal tunnel syndrome, and extensive nerve damage.
 He sued his employer pursuant to the Federal Employees Liability Act for failing to provide a safe work environment.
 In particular, the suit alleged that they should have placed handrails and other protections on the elevator in question.
-The defendant denied that they did anything wrong and stated that, contrary to the plaintiff’s cries, his injuries were only temporary.
-Failing to find common ground, this dispute proceeded to trial where the jury found for the plaintiff in the following fashion:
+The defendant denied that they did anything wrong and stated that contrary to the plaintiff’s claims, his injuries were only temporary.
+Failing to find common ground, this dispute proceeded to trial, where the jury found for the plaintiff in the following fashion:

 - Lost Wages: